Urine CultureSkip to the navigation

 How It Is Done

 You will be asked to collect a clean-catch midstream urine sample for testing.
-The first urine of the day is preferred because bacterial levels will be higher.
+The first urine of the day is best because bacterial levels will be higher.

 Clean-catch midstream urine collection